awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-iam-policies.md

 ## Controlling Access to the AWS Glue Data Catalog<a name="c-spectrum-glue-acess"></a>

-If you use AWS Glue for your data catalog, you can apply fine\-grained access control to the data catalog with your IAM policy\.
+If you use AWS Glue for your data catalog, you can apply fine\-grained access control to the AWS Glue Data Catalog with your IAM policy\.
 For example, you might want to expose only a few databases and tables to a specific IAM role\.

 The following sections describe the IAM policies for various levels of access to data stored in the AWS Glue Data Catalog\.